Skip to main content

 Also, whether the application needs to be migrated depends on the health status of the application.
 Karmada's Resource Interpreter Framework is designed for interpreting resource structure.
 It provides users with a interpreter operation to tell Karmada how to figure out the health status of a specific object.
 It's up to users to decide when to reschedule.
 Before you use the feature, you need to ensure that the interpretHealth rules for the application is configured.

-The application-level failover is controlled by the Failover feature gate.
-Failover feature gate has evolved to Beta since Karmada v1.4 and is enabled by default.
-In addition, if you use the purge mode with graceful eviction, GracefulEviction feature gate should be enabled.
+If you use the purge mode with graceful eviction, GracefulEviction feature gate should be enabled.
 GracefulEviction feature gate has also evolved to Beta since Karmada v1.4 and is enabled by default.

 Configure Application Failover